krtkush/LinearTimer/README.md

            }
      });

-**For detailed documentation and on how to customise and use LinearTimer [see this blog post](https://krtkush.github.io/2017/02/03/Linear-timer-v2-0-0.html)**
+For detailed documentation and on how to customise and use LinearTimer [see this blog post](https://krtkush.github.io/2017/02/03/Linear-timer-v2-0-0.html).

 ## Contribution